fatma111653/five_numbers_stats.by/README.md

 # five_numbers_stats.by

-#This program takes five numbers as input, calculates the total, average, maximum, and minimum, then prints them.
+#This program takes five numbers as input, calculates the total, average, maximum, and minimum.

 five_num = input("enter five numbers separated by space: ")